Margaret McCartney: Career

 She has provided evidence before government on the need for healthcare providers in both the public and private sector to be more transparent about the risks and benefits of health screening.
 She pointed out that private screening companies could make claims such as, "we've saved thousands of lives", in advertising materials, irrespective of whether these claims were grounded in evidence.
 McCartney has shown that the outcomes of these evidence-free, private screenings, which were not sanctioned by the UK National Screening Committee, often resulted in an additional burden for the National Health Service.
 McCartney has argued that 'sexed up' medicine; in which people make medical decisions based on overselling, incomplete information and unfair claims, is bad for people's health.
 As part of her campaigning efforts, she contacted the Advertising Standards Authority, who upheld her complaints on the use of misleading information and non-evidence based inspections.
 In 2016 McCartney joined Phil Hammond for a month long show at the Edinburgh Festival Fringe, where the pair urged the audience to protect the National Health Service from "market mayhem".

 Throughout the COVID-19 pandemic McCartney was a regular guest on Inside Health, discussing the drug trial, health inequality, the impact of smoking on coronavirus disease prognosis and importance of personal protective equipment.
 In March 2020 she called for more COVID-19 testing of frontline workers, pointing out that over the course of two days, their workload had increased by 40%.
 Writing in The Lancet, McCartney described the impact of the COVID-19 pandemic on the medical community, "The NHS has told people for years that it 'puts patients at the hearts of all we do'.
 I suspect most doctors, frustrated at bureaucracy and barriers, would disagree.
 That it has taken a global crisis, which is killing patients and health-care staff, and which will have profound psychological sequelae, to make this happen, is catastrophic, and an unpayable price".

+In 2025, McCartney, Frank Sullivan and others established the Centre for Evidence and Values in Healthcare at the University of St Andrews School of Medicine, with the stated aim of helping people make better decisions in healthcare.

 She is a patron of HealthWatch UK, a charity which challenges poor evidence in health reporting, as well as an honorary fellow of the Centre for Evidence-Based Medicine.

+She is a member of the advisory group that supports the Patient Safety Commissioner for Scotland.